lakshitabhumbuck/StreakMarker/README.md

 2. **Mark Complete**: Tap "Mark Complete" button on any habit to mark it for today
 3. **View Details**: Tap on a habit card to see detailed statistics
 4. **Delete Habit**: View details and tap "Delete Habit" to remove a habit

-## Building the App

-1. Open the project in Android Studio
-2. Sync Gradle files (Android Studio will prompt you)
-3. Build and run on an Android device or emulator (API 24 or higher)

 ## Project Structure